-- Admission to the D.Min. program requires the completion of the M.Div. degree or its educational equivalent. - A minimum graduate school grade point average of 3.25 on a 4.00 scale preferred. - Substantial ministry experience. - Applicants whose first language is not English must demonstrate English competency as part of the application process.
+- Admission to the D.Min. program requires the completion of the M.Div. degree or its educational equivalent. - A minimum graduate school grade point average of 3.25 on a 4.00 scale is preferred. - Significant ministry experience is required, typically a minimum of 3 years. - Applicants applying to the Mentoring D.Min. or to the Hybrid/Online D.Min.
+(Spiritual Renewal, Contemplative Practice and Strategic Leadership) programs, and whose first language is not English, must demonstrate English competency as part of the application process.
+Students applying to the Cohort model D.Min. program (Practical Theology of Healing, Reconciliation and Transformation in Korean Contexts) are not required to show English proficiency.
 Students may demonstrate competency by submitting scores from IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language).
 See English Proficiency requirements below for preferred scores.

 M.Div.
 Equivalency: Students without the M.Div. must have completed 72 semester units of master's-level courses in theological studies, including the conferral of a completed master's degree in order to be considered to have met M.Div. equivalency.
 Twelve semester units of the 72 unit requirement may be fulfilled by 24 semester units of upper division undergraduate coursework in Theology or Religion.
+Graduates of Korean institutions who have obtained an M.Th. degree meet the M.Div. equivalency requirements.
 Determination of whether or not equivalency has been achieved is determined upon receipt of official transcripts and supporting documentation, not before.